assist-iot/assist-iot-documentation/docs/source/horizontal_planes/device/edge_node.rst

 *************
 Prerequisites
 *************
-The version control and release will be determined once the device is formally released.
+Will be determined after the release of the enabler.

 ************
 Installation